da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 So

     if !exists [appHome], mkdir [appHome]

+### Build and acceptance test the application on a development workstation

+    -Pdev this is the environment setting of the install script which indicates we're on a development workstation

 All you need then to do for a build that gets automatically deployed locally and acceptance tested is to run